awslabs/aws-greengrass-labs-certificate-rotator/README.md

 It may be necessary to [upgrade your AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/getting-started-cli.html) if you wish to use any **greengrassv2** commands, as these are relatively recent additions to the CLI.

+### AWS CDK

+The cloud backend is a Typescript CDK application.
+Follow the [Getting started with the AWS SDK guide (for Typescript)](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) to install CDK and bootstrap your environment.

 ### Python

 Most of the scripts in this repository are Python scripts.
 They are Python 3 scripts and hence **python3** and **pip3** are required.